 Clinical counselors provide assessment and short-term, solution focused counseling services to eligible individuals, marital or intimate partners, families, and/or groups.
 They develop appropriate, risk-focused treatment and interventions for victims and perpetrators of child and domestic abuse.
+Apply using the link to our website for more details on qualifications.

 Scope of practice is limited to counseling services for other conditions that may be a focus of clinical attention and adjustment disorders.